vsajip/kscript/README.md

 Feel welcome to post ideas and suggestions to our [tracker](https://github.com/holgerbrandl/kscript/issues).

-More advanced use=cases are doducmented in the complementary [advanced user guide](docs/user_guide.md)
+More advanced use-cases are docucmented in the  [complementary user guide](docs/user_guide.md)

 How to contribute?
 ------------------